-If you already have viburnums in your landscape, keep a close watch.
-In the early spring, before the eggs hatch in May, carefully examine the small twigs from the previous year’s growth for egg laying holes and scars.
-Warmer temperatures will cause the holes to swell, and the caps may fall off.
-You will need to prune out and destroy all infested wood before the eggs hatch.
+If you already have viburnum shrubs in your landscape, keep a close watch on them throughout the year for signs of an infestation.
+In the early spring (before the eggs hatch) this means carefully examining the small twigs from the previous year’s growth for any evidence of egg-laying holes and scars.
+Increasing temperatures can cause those holes to swell, allowing the "caps" to fall off and eggs or larva to emerge.
+If present on your plant, you will need to prune out and destroy all infested wood before the eggs have a chance to hatch.